Dzavoy/DS2Injector/README.md

 ---

-## Safety & warnings

-* These helpers make direct memory accesses and are inherently unsafe.
-Calling code should wrap operations in `unsafe` and run only in controlled environments.
-* Invalid reads/writes may crash the process or introduce undefined behaviour.
-Test in VMs or isolated processes.
-* Use the protected write helpers when patching executable pages to avoid access violations, but be careful restoring the original protection.

----

 ## Development & contributing

 If you want this crate to support remote processes, additional OSes, or more robust pattern engines (masks, AOB with `?` wildcards in a string form), feel free to open issues or PRs.
-Suggested improvements:

-* Add documentation comments for each public function and type.
-* Add unit tests that run in an isolated process, exercising safe read/write and pattern scanning.
-* Optionally expose higher-level typed read/write helpers (e.g. `read<T>`, `write<T>`) with `bytemuck` or `unsafe` conversions.

----

-## Contact

-Open an issue on the repository.